ibm-cloud-docs/codeengine/subscription-tutorial.md

 {: #update-subscription}
 {: step}

-Now that you know that your ping subscription is successful, you can update the ping event to run on a different schedule with the [**`ibmcloud ce sub ping update`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-update) command.
+Now that you know that your cron subscription is successful, you can update the cron event to run on a different schedule with the [**`ibmcloud ce sub cron update`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cron-update) command.
 For example, update the subscription to run every day at midnight.
 {: shortdesc}

 ```
-ibmcloud ce sub ping update -n ping-sub -d ping-app --data '{"mydata":"hello world again"}' -s '0 0 * * *'
+ibmcloud ce sub cron update -n cron-sub -d ping-app --data '{"mydata":"hello world again"}' -s '0 0 * * *'
 ```
 {: pre}

-Run the `ibmcloud ce sub ping get -n ping-sub` command to find information about your subscription.
+Run the `ibmcloud ce sub cron get -n cron-sub` command to find information about your subscription.

 **Example output**

 In this output, you can see that the schedule and data are updated.

 ```
-Getting ping event subscription 'ping-sub'...
+Getting cron event subscription 'cron-sub'...
 OK

-Name:          ping-sub
+Name:          crong-sub
 ID:            abcdefgh-abcd-abcd-abcd-1a2b3c4d5e6f
 Project Name:  myproject
 Project ID:    01234567-abcd-abcd-abcd-abcdabcd1111